timchunght/zipcodes-script/README.md

-Sample Ruby Script to generate Location info from zipcodes csv for my friends at [Baker](http://www.trybaker.com)
+Simple Ruby Script to generate Location info from zipcodes csv for my friends at [Baker](http://www.trybaker.com)
 ---

 They are doing a zipcode collection campaign at the moment during 500 Startups Batch 14!
 Good luck guys!